-Although the three page abstracts form the basis for the written record of ICSC activities, a special issue of the Journal of Safety Research is planned to allow archiving of longer papers more fully explaining research activities .
-This issue will be created after the conference and will contain full length papers based on abstracts which have been submitted to the conference.
-Its editorial activities will occur through an independent Editorial Board and will be managed by the JSR Managing Editor, K. Porretta.
-In order to have your contributions considered for publication in this special issue your full length paper must be prepared according to the guidelines below and submitted to JSR by November 15, 2017.
-Questions regarding this special issue should be directed to email@example.com.
+Although the three page abstracts form the basis for the written record of ICSC 2017 activities, a special issue of the Journal of Safety Research is planned to allow archiving of longer papers more fully explaining research activities.
+Any accepted abstract to ICSC 2017 may be extended to a full paper according to the guidelines below, and submitted to JSR for this special issue on cycling safety by November 15, 2017.
+The Editorial Board for this special issue includes Mont Hubbard, Marco Dozza, and Arend L. Schwab.
+Questions regarding this special issue should be directed to Katie Porretta, Managing Editor at JSR (firstname.lastname@example.org).

 FOR ARTICLE TYPE PLEASE SELECT “SI: International Cycling’17.”
 THIS IS A VERY IMPORTANT STEP TO ENSURE PAPERS ARE PROCESSED CORRECTLY.